-- A caretaker's dwelling incidental to an approved commercial use may be approved. - Caretaker's dwellings should be located towards the rear or above the approved use.
-The focus of the development fronting any street at ground level should be for commercial or retail purposes.
-Single houses unless associated with an approved commercial use is discouraged. - If the commercial component of a mixed use development on the property ceases, the residential use must be removed from the site within six (6) months from the date the use ceases or approved for an alternative purpose such as an office. - Caravans are not acceptable for permanent residential occupation. - When considering applications for accommodation, Development Services will undertake an assessment as to the suitability of the residential proposal in relation to the subject site's use and the adjoining use(s) or potential uses of adjoining land.

-Dependent on the above assessment, there may be the need for an acoustic consultant to provide recommendations on the suitability of the residential proposal (including the location and construction materials) with respect to acceptable noise levels as determined by the Environmental Protection (Noise) Regulations 1997.
-Costs associated with this exercise will need to be borne by the applicant.
+- On land in the town centre zone, a caretaker's dwelling incidental to an approved commercial use may be approved. - Caravans are not acceptable for use as a permanent residence. - Applications for residential buildings shall be subject to those owners and occupiers of properties in the immediate vicinity of the subject property, who in the opinion of Development Services may be affected by the proposal, being advised of the proposal in writing and given a minimum period of fourteen [14] days within which to comment on the proposal in writing. - When considering applications for accommodation, Development Services will undertake an assessment as to the suitability of the residential proposal in relation to the subject site's use and the adjoining use(s) or potential uses of adjoining land. - In the town centre zone the focus of the development fronting any street at ground level should be for commercial or retail purposes. - Dependent on the above assessment, there may be the need for an acoustic consultant to provide recommendations on the suitability of the residential proposal (including the location and construction materials) with respect to acceptable noise levels as determined by the Environmental Protection (Noise) Regulations 1997.
+The applicant/ owner is responsible for all meeting all associated costs.